 Bishop McKissick, Sr. has traveled to South Africa with Fresh Ministries, Inc., participated in a tour of Turkey as a guest of the Amity Turkish Cultural Center and joined by other diverse members of the clergy, visiting historic cities and sites.
 He has conducted revivals in Panama, and toured the Holy Land twice.

-In addition to the more than 40 ministries initiated by Bishop McKissick, Sr., he and his wife, Estelle established the (BEST) Bethel Enhancing Students Totally Saturday Academy which is in its 21st year of existence and has earned a stellar reputation across the city of Jacksonville.
+In addition to the more than 40 ministries initiated by Bishop McKissick, Sr., he and his wife, Estelle established the (BEST) Bethel Enhancing Students Totally Saturday Academy, Inc., which is in its 25th year of existence and has earned a stellar reputation across the city of Jacksonville.
 Along with this program, he was instrumental in Bethel’s approval as a summer school site for Duval County’s most academically challenged students.
-He and his wife established a viable Marriage Ministry which has been in existence for thirty-five years.
-Most recently, he has been assigned as the Special Assistant to Presiding Bishop Neil C. Ellis of Global United Fellowship.
+He and his wife established a viable Marriage Ministry which has been in existence for over thirty-five years.

-Bishop McKissick, Sr. is married to the former Estelle Teresa Lee Williams, a noted retired school administrator, for over 51 years.
-He is the father of one son, Bishop Rudolph W. McKissick, Jr. (Kimberly) and the grandfather of three: Jocelyn, Janai and Joshua.
+Bishop McKissick, Sr. is married to the former Estelle Teresa Lee Williams, a noted retired school administrator, for 57 years.
+He is the father of one son, Bishop Rudolph W. McKissick, Jr. (Kimberly) and the grandfather of three: Jocelyn, Janai and Joshua (The Trinity).